globalcitizen/php-iban/docs/FALSEHOODS.md

    There is no way to reliably determine whether or not a given country had a national, pre-IBAN checksum system, whether that system was actually applied to all banks (certain central banks are known exceptions), or whether that system is still in operation after IBAN adoption.
 The `php-iban` library represents a best-effort approach to gathering this knowledge as appropriate.

 4. **IBAN is clearly published standard.**
-   There are significant problems with the current dual-format publishing process used by SWIFT, which are documented (over here)[https://raw.githubusercontent.com/globalcitizen/php-iban/master/docs/COMEDY-OF-ERRORS].
+   There are significant problems with the current dual-format publishing process used by SWIFT, which are documented [over here](https://raw.githubusercontent.com/globalcitizen/php-iban/master/docs/COMEDY-OF-ERRORS).